Naomi Yamamoto: Nomination and Campbell ministry

-She was a strong advocate of the Harmonized Sales Tax, as she had been lobbying in favour its introduction in BC for years prior to running for political office.
-However, it proved to be an unpopular initiative with 6,786 people in the North Vancouver-Lonsdale signing the FightHST group's petition asking for it to be repealed.
-The FightHST group also considered conducting a recall campaign against Yamamoto.
-Just prior to his resignation, Premier Campbell shuffled his cabinet, moving Yamamoto Minister of State for Building Code Renewal.
-In this role she was to oversee the modernization of the provincial building code with considerations given to new techniques and technologies, as well as reconciling provisions for single- and multi-family dwellings.
-In the 2011 BC Liberal leadership election, following Campbell's resignation, Yamamoto endorsed George Abbott.
+Clark ministry

+In the 2011 BC Liberal leadership election triggered by Campbell's resignation, Yamamoto endorsed George Abbott.
 She had found all the leadership contenders held similar views on economic issues, health care and education, but that Abbott was the more personable contender.
-After Christy Clark won the party leadership, and became premier, she promoted Yamamoto to Minister of Advanced Education.
-She toured various post-secondary institutions across the province and announced $1.5 million for healthcare training programs, $500,000 for a First Nations teaching program, $300,000 to train First Nations aquaculture workers.
+After Christy Clark won the party leadership and became premier, she promoted Yamamoto to Minister of Advanced Education in March 2011.
+She toured various post-secondary institutions across the province and announced $1.5 million for healthcare training programs, $500,000 for a First Nations teaching program, and $300,000 to train First Nations aquaculture workers.
 She rebuffed calls for greater student affordability and provincial funding for the universities, defending the existing student loan program and the existing provincial funding formula, citing the "challenging fiscal environment".
 She advocated for a greater role for international students, which Premier Clark's BC Jobs Plan called for increasing by 50% within four years the number of international students in BC.
-The BC Jobs Plan also called for the creation of a new international education council, which seemed to duplicate the existing BC Council for International Education and led to criticism that the government was either re-announcing old measures or were not aware of the existing council.
+The BC Jobs Plan also called for the creation of a new international education council, which seemed to duplicate the existing BC Council for International Education and led to criticism that the government was either re-announcing old measures or unaware of the existing council.
 Yamamoto supported the creation of the new council, as an independent steering committee with a broader scope.

 As Minister of Advanced Education, Yamamoto introduced the Advanced Education Statutes Amendment Act, 2011 (Bill 18), which sought to implement several measures, including harmonizing the federal and provincial student load procedure, expanding the Personal Education Number system which tracks students in the BC educational system to also include private educational institutions, specifying that board members of colleges and universities are to act in the best interests of the institution, and updating the Architectural Institute of BC's dispute resolution process.
 The bill was introduced on November 3, 2011, but was not adopted before the winter break.

+In May 2012, with her father in attendance, Yamamoto introduced the province of British Columbia's formal apology for its role in the internment of Japanese Canadians during World War II.

+Yamamoto was re-assigned as Minister of State for Small Business in September 2012; she remained in cabinet after winning re-election in 2013, with her position re-titled to Minister of State for Tourism and Small Business.
+In July 2015 she was named to the newly established position of Minister of State for Emergency Preparedness.

+She ran for re-election in 2017, but was defeated by NDP candidate Bowinn Ma.
+After finishing her term as MLA, Yamamoto became president of the BC Earthquake Alliance.